 British Values and the Prevention of Radicalisation

-The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values (which exist in many of the cultures of the world) have been brought back to the attention of the public by the Prime Minister this year.
+The Government set out its definition of British Values in the 2011 Prevent Strategy, and these values (which exist in many of the cultures of the world) have been brought back to the attention of the public via news events.
 At Wood End Park these values are reinforced regularly and in the following ways:

 At Wood End Park democracy is taken very seriously.
 Children are actively encouraged to have a voice and share their views and opinions regularly.
 Our active school council is one such example.
 During our ‘Futures Week’ in July, children from our school council in Key Stage 2 are lucky enough to enjoy visits from local MPs.
 In addition to this, WEPA have developed an ‘Election Day’ during are children’s transition day, this is when the candidates for school councillors have a chance to pitch their election manifesto to the rest of their class.
 A secret ballot ensues and the results are announced in a special assembly.
 The children love this process and have great respect for the outcomes.
 The school council representatives (2 per class from Reception to Year 6) meet in alternate weeks, KS1 and then KS2, to take the ideas from the meeting back to their classes for discussion.